 - The revelation that Handmaids in DC have their mouths wired shut is as horrifying to the viewer as it is to June.
 It really doesnt help that all marthas and handmaids wear cloth mouth coverings.
 Some scenes suggest its not done as a punishment.
 ALL handmaids and marthas seem to have their mouths wired shut.
 It really doesnt help that the mouth covering looks like its clasped on like bdsm gear, with each clip giving a loud SNAP, like shackling.

 - The idea that Handmaids' mouths are wired shut at all is horrifying.
-The idea that they might still be wired shut even during natural, painkillerless childbirth, when a women can't help but cry out?
+The idea that they might still be wired shut even during natural, painkillerless childbirth.

 - Serena despite getting a finger amputated for the crime of reading doesnt seem to really seem to care about the fact that ALL the Second class women in DC have had their mouths wired shut.
 Not only does she want to raise a female child in THAT environment, but there isnt really anything protecting Second class women outside DC, or the Gilead wives either.